Are you looking to strengthen your understanding of course content?

 Is ERC Peer Tutoring the only resource for me?

 ERC Peer Tutoring is definitely not the only resource available to you.
-You’ll want to take full advantage of your professor and TA office hours, and utilize other services offered by your particular department.
+You’ll want to take full advantage of your professor and teaching fellow’s office hours and utilize other services offered by your particular department.

 We encourage you to explore all the options available across BU’s campus for tutoring and more with our Academic Resource Guide